Bioavailability of Nutrients - The Nutrition of Micronutrients

 "It will therefore require major research programs before the term 'bioavailability' of a nutrient can become a quantitative concept useful for clinical, nutritional or managerial evaluation and counseling."[2]

-The best approach to optimizing your diet is to follow the simple dietary rules of thumb provided elsewhere on this web site.
+The best approach to optimizing your diet is to follow the simple dietary rules of thumb provided elsewhere on this Web site.

-Additional information on this website on Nutrition is located at:
+Additional information on this Web site on Nutrition is located at:

 1. The Nutrition of a Varied Diet